noah-finestone/Event_Management_API/README.md

 ````

-Then go this repo folder in your local computer run follwoing command
+Then go this repo folder in your local computer run the following command
 ````

 uvicorn main:app --reload